 PatientPlus articles are written by UK doctors and are based on research evidence, UK and European Guidelines.
 They are designed for health professionals to use, so you may find the language more technical than the condition leaflets.

-Defined as death of either a pregnant woman or death of woman within 42 days of delivery, spontaneous abortion or termination providing the death is associated with pregnancy or its treatment.
+Defined as death of either a pregnant woman or death of a woman within 42 days of delivery, miscarriage, termination or ectopic pregnancy providing the death is associated with pregnancy or its treatment.

 In the UK, maternal mortality rates can be calculated in two ways: